 View an individual teacher record

-If you know the teacher reference number (TRN) and date of birth, you can use the teacher search facility to view the individual record of any teacher that you employ or are considering employing, including any trainee, newly qualified, or fully qualified teacher.
+If you know the teacher reference number (TRN) and date of birth, you can use the teacher search facility in the Department for Education’s Secure access portal to view the individual record of any teacher that you employ or are considering employing, including any trainee, newly qualified, or fully qualified teacher.
 You’ll be able to: